Imagine that you’ve just stepped into a retail business that has been operating at a loss for over a decade.

 A retail business that is careening towards its second bankruptcy within three years.
 A toxic workplace culture with lots of top-down do it or else, and without Wi-Fi or store connectivity.

-I heard him speak at Shop.org in Los Angeles this past week and found his reinvention story uniquely inspiring.
+I heard him speak at Shop.org in Los Angeles and later hosted him as a guest on my podcast and found his reinvention story uniquely inspiring.

 Rhee could re-imagine the brand as a media business that was trapped in apparel clothing.
 He had to create a new retail sales strategy based on his core values of kindness and loyalty.